-CFP | Dates | Program | Organization | Venue |
+CFP | Dates | Keynotes | Program | Organization | Venue |

 AI4AI aims to provide a platform for exchange of ideas and experiences under the general theme of AI for education, specialising on university education in AI, but interpreting AI in a broad sense.